Confoederatio/Naissance/README.md

 3D geometries beyond 2.5D rely on .gltf files and 3D Tiles (ideally via Blender), with full Three.js support.

-### Pre-made Datasets.
+### Collation Datasets.

 For ready-made data analysis, you may find it useful to use Confoederatio histmaps/livemaps instead.
-We typically divide such datasets as follows, along with corresponding metadata.
+We typically divide such Collation products as follows, along with corresponding metadata.

 <div align = "center">
   <img src = "https://i.postimg.cc/wjLr09mJ/stadester-eoscala.png" width = "100%"><br><br>